Jagat05/Sambad/README.md

 ---

-## 🧱 5 Development Phases ✅

-Use the checklist below to track your progress:
 ## ✅ Sambad Version Progress Checklist

-Track your progress across all versions of Sambad:

----

 ### 🟢 Version 1: Basic Chat App MVP
 🎯 **Goal:** Core chat and org functionality for a working minimum product.